AndreiBazhenau/finmlai/README.md

-# Data, Machine Learning, AI all in one place.
+# Data, Machine Learning, & AI.
+All in one place.